intelligent-growth-solutions/flexibility-fertilisers/README.md

 # Road Warrior by Flexibility Fertilizers

 ## Requirements
-The architecture outlined below is based on the business case, requirements and user stories described [here](./Requirements/requirements-user-stories.md).
+The architecture outlined below is based on the business case, requirements and user stories described in more detail [here](./Requirements/requirements-user-stories.md).

 ## System Overview